 The Domar Center for Mind Body Health at Boston IVF

 The best diet to maximize your fertility is one that supports a healthy body and, thus, a healthy reproductive system.

 Statistics show that most day-to-day eating habits require some thoughtful attention.
-Too much processed, high-fat food and too little physical activity are raising our rates of obesity, heart disease, and diabetes.
+Too much processed, high-fat food and too little physical activity raise our rates of obesity, heart disease, and diabetes.
 Furthermore, these health problems are afflicting us at a younger age.
 The good news is that research tells us diet-related health problems are avoidable.
 All we have to do is eat a well-balanced diet and exercise regularly.

 Healthy eating does not mean going without the foods you love most.
-‘Everything in moderation’ is a good maxim to remember.
+‘Everything in moderation is a good maxim to remember.
 If you eat healthfully during this special time, you will help develop positive eating habits that will be a model for your future children.

 WHAT DOES A WELL-BALANCED DIET LOOK LIKE?

 Rather than thinking in terms of good and bad, ask yourself, "am I creating a balanced diet?"